waitingtocompile/HFYBotReborn/README.md

 HFYBotReborn
 ============

-An attempt to bring the bot belonging to /r/HFY back to life.
-It is being born anew, now using C# and the RedditSharp API as well as Newtonsoft.Json and HtmlAgilityPack (both come with RedditSharp)
+The bot used by /r/HFY.
+It is a direct replacement of the old HFYBot, and currently fulfils all its functionality.
+The bot is currently undergoing a complete redesign, look at the legacy branch for the older code.

-Note that you will have to supply your own copy of the RedditSharp API, it can be found at https://github.com/SirCmpwn/RedditSharp
+HFYBotReborn uses the RedditSharp API and the mono framework.

-Build it and it will produce the 3 .dlls needed
+The new version of the branch is now non functional.
+I am currently in the process of building the core of the bot and will then start adding a number of loosely coupled modules.

-The bot is now functional.
-I am in the process of adding a number of new features now.
+For details on the new version of the bot go to [Here](http://www.reddit.com/r/HFY/comments/2mvzrg/metahfybot_status_post_thing/).